Let's talk about yoga resolutions...they are called Sankalpa in the yoga tradition.

 Project: Who am I becoming and how am I going to make sure that happens?

-Brainstorm some words that describe how you want to feel in 2020 or in the decade spanning from 2020-2029.
+Brainstorm some words and examples that describe how you want to feel in 2023 or in the decade spanning from 2023-2033.

 I recommend a regular Yoga Nidra practice to get in touch with your subconscious so your conscious and subconscious mind can become aligned.
 This helps us make sure our actions match the ones we imagine our best self doing.